Judge throws out Trump rules limiting H-1B skilled-worker visas

 The rule on wages, proposed by the Department of Labor, took effect in October, while the Homeland Security rule on occupations and other issues was supposed to take effect Monday.
 It also would have placed limits on “offsite” firms that employ and contract out H-1B visa holders to other companies; their visas would have been limited to one year at a time.

-“This is incredibly important decision to preserve the H-1B program,” said attorney Paul Hughes, who represented the plaintiffs.
+“This is [an] incredibly important decision to preserve the H-1B program,” said attorney Paul Hughes, who represented the plaintiffs.
 “This ruling enables those individuals to maintain their jobs and their families in the United States.”

 The Chamber of Commerce said in a statement that the ruling “has many companies across various industries breathing a huge sigh of relief,” with the visa changes having “the potential to be incredibly disruptive to the operations of many businesses.”